John Linnell (cabinet maker): Biography

-There is speculation that in the last years of his life John Linnell entered a partnership with his relative Thomas Tatham (1763–1817).
-However the evidence is not conclusive.
-Thomas Tatham went on to be a partner at one of London's fashionable cabinetmaking and upholstery business owith George Elward, Edward Bailey and Richard Saunders.
+There is speculation that, in the last years of his life, John Linnell entered a partnership with his relative Thomas Tatham (1763–1817).
+However, the evidence is not conclusive.
+Thomas Tatham went on to be a partner at one of London's fashionable cabinetmaking and upholstery businesses with George Elward, Edward Bailey and Richard Saunders.
 They were principal cabinet-makers to George IV and this firm worked at Carlton House and Buckingham Palace.

 Thomas Tatham and his brother Charles Heathcote Tatham were trained in drawing and design by John Linnell.
 Linnell introduced C. H. Tatham to Henry Holland who later funded his educational trip to Rome.
-In 1796 when C. H. Tatham learned of Linnell's death, he was in Rome and wrote to Henry Holland, who had his home in Sloane Ave, Knightsbridge - that he was deeply upset by John Linnell's death.
+In 1796, when C. H. Tatham learned of Linnell's death, he was in Rome and wrote to Henry Holland, who had his home in Sloane Ave, Knightsbridge – that he was deeply upset by John Linnell's death.
 Upon his return to London he compiled a selection of 355 of John Linnell's drawings and designs, which his brother Thomas Tatham had inherited.
 These drawings now survive at the V&A.